I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi--hbafcpbindingentry.md

 </table>
 <p> </p>
 <p>You must include file <i>hbaapi.h </i>to use the symbolic constants in this table (See the <b>Headers</b> section).</p>
-<p>For a comparable set of values that define how an HBA specifies targets and logical units in the persistent bindings that it maintains, see the WMI property qualifier <a href="https://msdn.microsoft.com/library/windows/hardware/ff556046">HBA_BIND_TYPE</a>. </p>
+<p>For a comparable set of values that define how an HBA specifies targets and logical units in the persistent bindings that it maintains, see the WMI property qualifier <a href="storage.hba_bind_type">HBA_BIND_TYPE</a>. </p>
 <p>For a more detailed description of the values that this member can have, see the T11 committee's <i>Fibre Channel HBA API</i> specification. </p>
 </dd>

 ### -field <b>FCPId</b>

 <dd>
-<p>Contains a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff556038">HBAFCPID</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.</p>
+<p>Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi--hbafcpid.md">HBAFCPID</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.</p>
 </dd>

 ### -field <b>ScsiId</b>

 <dd>
-<p>Contains a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff556042">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system. </p>
+<p>Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi--hbascsiid.md">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system. </p>
 </dd>
 </dl>

 ## -remarks
-<p>The WMI tool suite generates a declaration of this structure automatically when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556037">HBAFCPBindingEntry WMI Class</a> in <i>hbaapi.mof</i>. </p>
+<p>The WMI tool suite generates a declaration of this structure automatically when it compiles the <a href="storage.hbafcpbindingentry_wmi_class">HBAFCPBindingEntry WMI Class</a> in <i>hbaapi.mof</i>. </p>

 <p>For an explanation of the fibre channel protocol (FCP), see the T11 committee's <i>Fibre Channel Protocol for SCSI</i> specification. </p>